Philodendron Varieties: 57 Different Types of Philodendron

 Sharoniae

-The Sharoniae originates from Ecuador and Columbia, commonly known as Sharon’s Philodendron.
+The Sharoniae Philodendron originates from Ecuador and Columbia, commonly known as Sharon’s Philodendron.
 Its unique ridge-pattern leaves provide a stunning display as it climbs and vines throughout its space.
 This tropical plant is generally grown indoors but will thrive in climate zones of 10 or 11 without risk of frost when outdoors.

-The Sharoniae’s leaves are glossy bright green, and waxy with smooth edges.
+Sharoniae’s leaves are glossy bright green, and waxy with smooth edges.
 Their rippled wave pattern spans the heart-shaped foliage and can grow between four and six inches long.
 This Philodendron is easy to care for and maintain, making it a terrific choice for busy individuals who want an exotic houseplant that does not require a lot of fuss.

-When plant owners are lucky enough to have a Sharoniae bloom, it will produce small creamy white flowers.
+When plant owners are lucky enough to have Sharoniae bloom, it will produce small creamy white flowers.
 However, many Philodendron enthusiasts obtain this tropical plant for its breathtaking foliage rather than the blossoms.

 Spiritus Sancti